 - What is the most likely cause of my condition?

 - Do you think my condition will go away or last?

 - What kinds of tests do I need?

 - What treatments can help?

-- Are there any other medical problems I might have that are associated with microscopic colitis?
+- Are there any other medical problems I might have that are linked to microscopic colitis?

 - If I need surgery, what will my recovery be like?

-- Are there any dietary restrictions that I need to follow?
+- Are there foods and drinks I need to avoid?
 Would changing my diet help?

 Don't hesitate to ask questions anytime you don't understand something.

 What to expect from your doctor